Sustainable Gaps

 What this usually feels like.

-Corrective action is not complete if the client needs SG to interpret the system.
-The work should leave named owners, readable routes, useful records, and a clean handoff.
-Month-to-month stabilization can help the office settle in without making SG the operating dependency.
+Corrective action is not complete if SG has to interpret the system.
+The work leaves named owners, readable paths, useful records, and a clean handoff — with month-to-month stabilization available while the office settles in, never as a dependency.

 Operating Read